 About Dr. Peter L. Ward (3:48 minutes)

 I received a BA from Dartmouth College in Geology in 1965 and a PhD from Columbia University in Geophysics in 1970.
 My thesis focused on earthquakes, volcanoes, and tectonics in Iceland.
 I worked 27 years with the United States Geological Survey in Menlo Park, California, as a geophysicist, as a Program Manager, and as Chief of the Branch of Seismology, which, under my leadership, became the Branch of Earthquake Mechanics and Prediction.
-I played a major role in developing and leading the National Earthquake Hazard Reduction Program.
+I played a major role in developing and initially leading the National Earthquake Hazard Reduction Program.